YaoGengqi/Image_Metrics/README.md

 ### B. Install Required Modules

-### Evaluation
+## Evaluation

 #### a.
 Manual

-edit yourself configuration
+Please edit your configuration in the main.py.

-- edit the datasets.
+- To edit the datasets.
-- edit the SRROOT and GTROOT in the main.py.
+- To edit the SRROOT and GTROOT in the main.py.
-- edit the log name.
+- To edit the log Name.

 Run `main.py`

 ### Results

-The results will be generated in the `../Result/` folder as a log file and a excel file in your SRROOT/datasets.
+The .log results will be generated in the `../Result/Name.log`.

+The table of Metrics will be save as a excel file in the `SRROOT/datasets/AllMetrics.xlsx`.

 ## Reference

 The code is based on [MA](https://github.com/chaoma99/sr-metric), [NIQE](https://github.com/csjunxu/Bovik_NIQE_SPL2013), [PI](https://github.com/roimehrez/PIRM2018), [SSIM](https://ece.uwaterloo.ca/~z70wang/research/ssim) and [LPIPS](https://github.com/richzhang/PerceptualSimilarity).

+Some quotations are not yet indicated.